Tutorial description, case, and objectives

 Introduction: What is FAIR?

 As previously mentioned, FAIR stands for Findability, Accessibility, Interoperability, and Reusability.
 It was first introduced by Wilkinson et al. in 2016 and has since been endorsed and adopted by many data stewards, specialists, researchers, and other stakeholders.
 How does FAIR data stewardship influence user-generated annotations in the CLARIAH Media Suite?
 Within CLARIAH, the FAIR principles have been used in several research projects, such as the PLAYFAIR and Fair Photos (See https://www.clariah.nl/nl/projecten/fair-data-for-historical-games and https://zenodo.org/records/8096991.).
 In these projects, the focus lies on re-use and connecting datasets.
-Within the CLARIAH Media Suite, the FAIR principles are also applicable but the focus lies on generating FAIR (meta)data.
+Within the CLARIAH Media Suite, the FAIR principles are also applicable but the focus lies on generating FAIR (meta)data and annotations.
 In this part of the tutorial, we will take a look at what the FAIR guiding principles specifically mean for creating annotations.
 To do this, we first need to take a look at the kinds of annotations you can make, and the different possibilities within them.
-Throughout this tutorial, several questions will be asked to help you navigate through all the annotation options and choose the ones that fit the specifics of your research.
+Throughout this tutorial, several questions will be asked to help you navigate through all the options and choose the ones that fit the specifics of your research.

 Creating FAIR annotations